open-telemetry/opentelemetry-specification/specification/logs/api.md

 The Events and Logs API consist of these main classes:

 * LoggerProvider is the entry point of the API.
 It provides access to Loggers.
-* Logger is the class responsible for creating events using Log records.
+* Logger is the class responsible for creating events and logs using Log records.

 LoggerProvider/Logger are analogous to TracerProvider/Tracer.